 6. Promote From Within

 There is no surer way to decrease morale than hire a new member of the management team from outside your company when you have highly skilled employees qualified to do the job right under your nose.
 Whenever possible, promote your current employees into higher roles, rewarding their years of effort and showing that you respect their loyalty to your business.
 The right human resources software will help you keep track of your employees and their successes.

 7. Give Employees Autonomy and Flexibility

-A flexible work environment can help employees work more creatively, think outside the box, and get inspiration outside the four walls of their cubicles.
-Let employees choose their own hours and work remotely if possible.
+A flexible work environment can help employees work more creatively, think outside the box, and get inspiration outside their cubicles’ four walls.
+Let employees choose their hours and work remotely if possible.
 Feeling autonomous leads to a sense of personal and professional fulfillment and helps employees meet the goals that they have set for themselves.
-Try not to micromanage your employees, and value their personal contributions to your work environment.
+Try not to micromanage your employees and value their contributions to your work environment.

 8. Improve the Work Environment

 Speaking of your environment, try to create a pleasant atmosphere with plenty of spaces for teamwork along with quiet nooks that foster solitude.
 Good lighting, comfortable chairs, and efficient desks do much to make employees excited to come into work each day.
 Depending on the environment you are trying to create, use soothing or energetic paint colors.
 Your employees spend a great deal of time in your workplace each week, and their space should be as comfortable as possible.

 9. Use Games and Friendly Competition

 While an employer-backed rewards system works well for many, other types of friendly competition may be more inspiring for employees who like to set internal goals.
 Many parts of work-life, from team meetings to project management, can be made into games, which naturally drive people to try to do as well as possible.
 However, be sure that your competitions do not turn into fierce rivalries or bitter feuds.